meng3540/-Parallel-Project-Mikaeel-Joshua-Hudson/README.md

    - Booting and serial connection setup for NVIDIA JEtson 6.1:
       The Jetson Nano was connected to a host PC using a USB-C cable and intiial setup was done through PuTTY using a serial connection at a Baud rate of 115200.

-   - Network configuration
+   - Network configuration:
+      The NVIDIA Jetson 6.1 device was connected using the nmcli command.
+IP address was found using the ifconfig command would provide a path for interent conenction of the Jetson device.
+SSH access was used with PuTTY using IP address as serial cable is no longer
+      needed.

+   - Camera Configuration:
+      Camera was set up using the nvgstcapture command to capture images and manually video the environment.

 List of possible hardware,software frameworks and libraries that can be used:
 - Hardware: Monitor, keyboard, camera, NVIDIA Jetson 6.1 device, mouse